robbert-harms/MDT/docs/install.rst

 This might recompile a few packages to use the latest versions.

+Alternatively, for users of **Ubuntu 14** can use the Singularity recipe at https://github.com/akhanf/mdt-singularity , kindly made available by a user of MDT.

 After installation please continue with the section `Initialization`_ below.